Wahbi al-Hariri: Paris and the Beaux-Arts

 Chapiteau Corinthien au Temple de Vesta à Rome, Wahbi al-Hariri, 1945.

 This drawing of a Corinthian capital from the Temple of Vesta in Rome was submitted by al-Hariri as part of his application for admission to the Beaux-Arts.
 Visible below the title at bottom left is the designation, in script, "Atelier Pontremoli-Leconte".

 In 1948, two years after Syria's independence from France, "his talent won him a scholarship to study architecture at Yale University, but his artistic drive took him to Paris" instead to study art and architecture at the École nationale supérieure des Beaux-Arts, as well as conservation and historic preservation at the École du Louvre.

 At the Beaux-Arts he was taught by Prix de Rome laureates Emmanuel Pontremoli and André Leconte with whom he would remain friends.

-In 1954 Wahbi al-Hariri received his architectural DPLG with honors and was awarded the highly coveted Prix du Meilleur Diplôme by the Société des Architectes Diplômés par le Gouvernement.
+In 1954 Wahbi al-Hariri received his architectural DPLG with honors and was awarded the Prix du Meilleur Diplôme by the Société des Architectes Diplômés par le Gouvernement.
 The award, presented with a medal struck in bronze—which was designed for the société in by Louis Bottée—was bestowed annually upon the preeminent graduating student of architecture.

 Al-Hariri's Prix du Meilleur Diplôme medal.

 Other notable winners include British architect Nicholas Grimshaw who was a recipient in 1965.